THE BLACK BATTLION

 Response

-Initially, Black men attempting to enlist in the Canadian military were met with rejection.
+Initially, many Black men attempting to enlist in the Canadian military were met with rejection.
 Recruiting officers turned them away, claiming the war was a "white man's fight."
-This exclusion persisted despite the fact that some Black Canadians were accepted into various units early in the war, while many others were rejected simply due to the colour of their skin.
-Facing this racial discrimination, Black leaders and advocates began a push for a separate unit for Black volunteers.
+This exclusion persisted despite the fact that some Black Canadians were accepted into various units early in the war, while many others were rejected by Commanding officers simply because they were Black. skin.
+Facing this racial discrimination, Black leaders and advocates began a push for Black Canadians to be allowed to enlist.

 Non-Combat Role